cryptoassetlab/cryptoassetlab.github.io/_pages/02-faculty.md

 ## Faculty

-Since 2015 Milano Bicocca has been offering a
-"Bitcoin and Blockchain Technology" seminar course, taught by Ferdinando Ametrano;
+Since 2015 the University of Milano-Bicocca has been offering a "Bitcoin and Blockchain Technology" seminar course, taught by Ferdinando Ametrano;
 the lab is a joint initiative between the